Extend Planning & Analysis (xP&A) is the new term coined by Gartner in its 2020 strategic roadmap of cloud financial planning and analysis (FP&A).

 The most pertinent weapon every business is striving for is ‘Agility.’

 Covid-19 ensured that agility is no more a ‘to-be’ but a ‘must-have’ for every organization.
-No wonder most of the companies are going entirely digital to address this most pressing need.
+No wonder most companies are going entirely digital to address this most pressing need.

 In conventional FP&A projects, agility takes a hit mainly because of silo-based planning.
 This approach drastically affects the responsiveness of the company.